 Although they have a blog where they talk a lot about free speech laws and VPN tech, they don’t really go into whether or not their VPN works in China.
 We’ll get into this more, later on.
 For now, it’s safe to assume that it probably doesn’t offer comprehensive functionality to circumvent the Great Firewall.

 Their customer support can be reached through live chat, email, or through a contact form on their website.
-They also post their company’s address and phone number for contact purposes.

 The client also has a sleek interface, which new users will have no trouble engaging with.